|

 1974 - 1996: South Pacific - 152 underground nuclear tests

-The Kerguelen Islands in the Indian Ocean, Clipperton Island and the Taumotu Archipelago in the South Pacific, and French Algeria were all initially considered as possible test sites during the 1950s.
+The Kerguelen Islands in the Indian Ocean, Clipperton Island and the Taumotu Archipelago in the South Pacific, along with French Algeria were all initially considered as possible test sites during the 1950s.
 Due to the lack of a suitable airfield, Clipperton and the Tuamotu Archipelago were initially ruled out.
 The Kerguelen Islands were too remote and lacked suitable meteorological conditions.
-In 1957, Algeria was chosen as France's nuclear test site and in April 1958 the French government set a goal to conduct a nuclear test in the first quarter of 1960.
+In 1957, Algeria was chosen as France's nuclear test site and in April 1958 the French government set a goal to conduct a

-To prepare for their nuclear tests, several French delegations visited and participated in U.S. Nuclear tests at the Nevada Test Site during operations Plumbbob and Hardtack II.
+To prepare for their nuclear tests, several French delegations visited and participated in U.S. nuclear tests at the Nevada Test Site during operations Plumbbob and Hardtack II.
 These visits provided an orientation in nuclear test effects.
 During shot Smokey (August 31, 1957), the French tested a selection of their underground personnel shelters, equipment, and test instrumentation.

 1960-1961: French Atmospheric Testing Series - Algeria